mdh02038/docker-git-backup/README.md

 By default the container will wait for the mysql server to be up.
 To disable this set the env variable WAIT_FOR_SERVER=no .

+## Interlocks on backup and restore

+By defining RESTORE_ONCE=yes you can insure the data base is only restored once If BACKUP_AFTER_RESTORE_ONLY=yes is defined a backup will only be performed if the db was restored in the past.

 ## Configuration

 The container can be customized with these environment variables: